FTSE rises as investors eye FOMC, shrugs off GDP data

 DRUGMAKER WOES

-Ex-dividend factors, stocks trading without their dividend entitlements, accounted for most of the top blue chip fallers, with Centrica (CNA.L) closing down 3.8 percent, Man Group (EMG.L) shedding 1.9 percent, Reed Elsevier (REL.L) faltering 2.6 percent and Tesco (TSCO.L) losing 2.6 percent on the day.
+Ex-dividend factors, stocks trading without their dividend entitlements, accounted for most of the top blue chip fallers, with Centrica closing down 3.8 percent, Man Group shedding 1.9 percent, Reed Elsevier faltering 2.6 percent and Tesco losing 2.6 percent on the day.

-Apple's strong performance also boosted its chip designer ARM Holdings ARM.L, which saw its share price rise 4.2 percent, initially topping the list of FTSE 100 risers before paring back for a 1.1 percent gain on the day.
+Apple's strong performance also boosted its chip designer ARM Holdings, which saw its share price rise 4.2 percent, initially topping the list of FTSE 100 risers before paring back for a 1.1 percent gain on the day.